DAB0mB/cla6/README.md

 ```

 - `initialize` - An optional initializer function which will be called with Cla6 instance once the plugin is used.
-- `manipulate` - A required manipulator function which will be called every time before a class gets created with its descriptors and Parent class.
+- `manipulate` - A required manipulator function which will be called class creation with its properties and Parent class.

 ## Download